JanssenProject/jans/docs/user/using-jans-cli/im/im-openid-connect-clients.md

 ## Create a New OpenID Client

-To create a new OpenID client, you need two enter '2' from OpenID Menu.
+To create a new OpenID client, you need to enter '2' from OpenID Menu.
 It will ask to enter below information:

 - frontChannelLogoutSessionRequired[false, true]